azfarhussain-10p/reactATS/README.md

 This documentation is covered under the same license as the ATS application.
 See [LICENSE](./LICENSE) for more details.

----

-**Note**: This documentation is continuously updated.
-If you find any discrepancies or have suggestions for improvement, please follow our [contribution guidelines](./docs/guides/contributing/guidelines.md).

 ## Features

 - **Modern React Architecture**: Built with React 18, TypeScript, and Material UI v5